hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part3-understanding-the-backend.md

 A﻿s part of the refacturing work to open source the project, we reaaranged the different scripts locations.
 We have created an install folder to handle the different installation scripts either from a Jupyterhub 's perpective or from an appliance 's standpoint too.

-We separated the Workshops related scripts from the pure system ones.
+We separated the workshops related scripts from the pure system ones.
 When one creates a workshop, one needs to provide a series of notebooks and in some cases some scripts to manage the creation, setup of a related appliance along with additional scripts to manage its lifecycle in the overall workshops-on-Demand architecture (Create, Cleanup, Reset scripts at deployment or Cleanup times).
 These scripts need to be located in the script folder.
 On the other hand, the system scripts are located in the sys folder.

 T﻿here are two types of activities that can occur on the backend server: punctual or regular.
 The punctual activity is one that is performed once every now and then.
 The regular one is usually set up on the backend server as a cron job.
 Sometimes however, one of these cron tasks can be forced manually if necessary.
 One the main scheduled task is the `deliver` task.
 I will explain it later on in this chapter.
 I will start now by explaining an important possible punctual task, the update of the backend server.